 What the client says

 “You deal with copyright issues everywhere in today’s world: young people use the Internet and social media, create videos, and take photos wherever they go.
-It is important that they learn to respect the copyrights of other people right from the start, and are also aware of their own copyrights.
+They must learn to respect the copyrights of other people right from the start and also to be aware of their own copyrights.